- Written by Dr.Mehmet Demircioglu

 Price per graft can also hide how the clinic defines and records the number.
 Ask whether the quote is based on follicular units, hairs, a planned range, usable grafts after extraction, or the final implanted count.
 I also want the number broken down by hairline, frontal third, middle scalp, and crown, because 3,500 grafts used with discipline is not the same as 3,500 grafts spread thinly everywhere.

-A quote that sounds precise before the donor area is examined may still be only a sales estimate unless it explains how the final count is documented on surgery day.
+A quote that sounds precise before donor supply is examined may still be only a sales estimate unless it explains how the final count is documented on surgery day.
 The distribution matters as much as the number.

 Before comparing price per graft, define whether the quote means planned, usable, or implanted grafts and how they are distributed by zone.